 Triage and Strategic Approaches

-The strategies for our drug addicted homeless crisis should be prevention, enforcement, intervention, recovery, and re-entry because thoughts and prayers are nice, but fixing the problem is better.
+To build on that, the strategies for our drug addicted homeless crisis should be prevention, enforcement, intervention, recovery (including economic), and re-entry because thoughts and prayers are nice, but fixing the problem is better.

 When people are living in squalid encampments teeming with rats and rapists, selling stolen goods or their bodies for sustenance, and murdering or getting murdered by mystery-meat drug deals, it’s our moral and civic duty to deploy effective interventions.
 To do that, we must be diligent about triage because the homeless population is obviously not monolithic.